kraf24/FDF/README.md

  + `make`
  + `./42.fdf test_maps/<map>`

-If you want you can crearte your own map.
-File shoild end with ".fdf"
+If you want you can create your map.
+The file should end with ".fdf"

 | keys | Type |
 |:------| :--------|